AliKelDev/AliKelDev/README.md

 ---

+Personal notes:
-Note: Enthusiast of Youjo Senki and Ys VIII: Lacrimosa of Dana.
+- Enthusiast of Youjo Senki, Oshi no ko and Ys VIII: Lacrimosa of Dana.
+- Firm believer that Ajay Che will lead the way, and that Conduit will be the player of the game